andraugust/andraugust.github.io/quantum-4.md

 When Bob measures his half of the system, and Alice and Bob exchange measurement results, the state collapses to one of the basis vectors and the measurement of the joint system is complete.

-__Entanglement.__ Do Alice and Bob always have to come together and exchange measurement outcomes to know the complete state of the system?
+__Entanglement.__ Do Alice and Bob always have to exchange measurement outcomes to know the complete state of the system?
 Interestingly, the answer is no. For example, consider the state

 $$